minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ## Minecraft Tools

-* Topics must have screenshots
+* Topics must have embedded images, videos may be included as well but may not replace images
 * Topics must have download link or a link to the tool's location
 * Topics must have a "How to use" guide